What Can You Do about Sexual Harassment and Assault in the Workplace?

 If the assaulter is a supervisor, the employer would be liable unless it can prove it had an effective policy against harassment and the employee failed to use its complaint procedures.
 If the harasser is a coworker or non-employee over whom the employer has control, such as a client, the employer is only liable for sexual harassment - even when based on sexual assault - if the employer knew or should have known of the harassment and failed to respond appropriately.

-What is the first step I should take if I believe I am being sexually harassed?
+What is the first step I should take if I believe I am being sexually harassed at work?

 An employee who believes that she is being sexually harassed can start taking action in two ways: